 Activities & Outcomes

 The Health Justice Project is an interdisciplinary, interprofessional clinic.
-By collaborating with the medical, social work, public health and legal professions, we can improve the health of patients/clients.
+By collaborating with medical, social work, public health and legal professions, we can improve the health of patients/clients.
 Our team employs a holistic and multifaceted approach to a patient’s/client’s health problems.
 Law students train health providers to identify social and legal issues that underlie health problems.
 Once an issue is identified, students and partners respond with legal and other appropriate interventions.
-Law students may be involved in a variety of cases that range in legal issue from public benefit and disability denials, due process violations, dangerous housing conditions, to utility shut off, among others.
+Law students may be involved in a variety of cases that range in legal issue that create poor health outcomes from public benefit and disability denials, due process violations, dangerous housing conditions, to utility shut off, among others.
 Law students also collaborate with other professions to improve health outcomes for low-income individuals and families through public policy advocacy and reform.

 Health Justice Project student, Melanie Younger (2011), visits Capitol Hill to discuss the work of the Health Justice Project with Illinois Congressmen.